Prag8855/aab/content/guides/blue-card.md

 ### Self-employment with a Blue Card

 If you have [this line](/images/aufenthaltstitel.jpg) on your Blue Card, you can freelance or [start a business](/guides/start-a-business-in-germany).
 You must keep your main job, but you can freelance part-time.
 To become a full-time freelancer, [apply for a freelance visa](/guides/how-to-get-a-german-freelance-visa#who-needs-a-german-freelance-visa).

+### Make a tax declaration

+Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar).
+At the end of your first year, make a [tax declaration](/glossary/Steuererklärung).
+You will pay less [income tax](/glossary/Einkommensteuer).

 ## Where to get help